HHS/acf-datasurge-standards/github.md

 - JRA-123-\<branch-name>

 ## Branch Management
 Work should rarely, if ever, be done on a repository's main branch.
 For each new task or issue, a new branch should be created.
 When creating a new branch, the default behavior should be to branch from main.
-This convention can be foregone if the is good reason, i.e.: 1) The new branch builds on work in an existing branch or 2) the work done in this new branch is experimental and will ultimately be merged into a branch that was branched from main (this is not an exhaustive list of examples).
+This convention can be foregone if there is good reason, i.e.: 1) The new branch builds on work in an existing branch or 2) the work done in this new branch is experimental and will ultimately be merged into a branch that was branched from main (this is not an exhaustive list of examples).
 After a branch is fully merged into main, delete it from GitHub.
 Whether local versions of a branch are kept is up to the programmer, but they should be aware that these local branches are no longer tracking a remote branch.<sup>[5](https://git-scm.com/book/en/v2/Git-Branching-Branches-in-a-Nutshell)</sup>

 ![Automatically delete head branches](./images/auto_delete_head.png)